 New York Boulders — Also part of the Frontier League, the (formerly Rockland) Boulders play in a beautiful ballpark in Pomona, N.Y., about 80 minutes by car north of Manhattan.
 In addition to a playground, there’s also a batting cage, a mini-golf course and mini-train ride.
 All have a clear view to the field so you don’t miss the on-field action.
 Plus, the players exit the field through the stands so stick around after the game for autographs and photos (see the photo at the top of this post).

 Trenton Thunder — This former Yankees affiliate is now in the MLB Draft League, a summer collegiate league for top baseball prospects.
 Your child can join Boomer’s Kids Club, a paid membership deal that offers ticket and gear discounts and cool game-day/on-field opportunities.
 Look for promo days when kids eat free or can run the bases.
-Arm & Hammer Park in Trenton is about 90 minutes from NYC, via car or N.J.
+The ballpark in Trenton is about 90 minutes from NYC, via car or N.J.
 Transit train.

 Photos: Kevin McKeever